ever-co/ever-api-starter-kit/README.md

 ## 🌟 What is it

-[Ever® API Starter Kit™](https://ever.dev) - Open-Source Starter Kit / Boilerplate for Multi-Tenant APIs
+[Ever® API Starter Kit™](https://ever.dev) - Open-Source Starter Kit / Boilerplate for Multi-Tenant / SaaS APIs

 ## 🧱 Technology Stack